 The group of medical professionals overseeing the ATARI trial will also oversee the biological sample collection.
 Your samples may be labelled with your trial ID number and date of birth when they are sent to the research lab.
+Tissue samples will also be labelled with you hospital pathology number.
 When they arrive at the laboratory they will be coded and personal details removed.
 The coding will maintain your confidentiality whilst allowing biological details to be compared to treatment findings.

-The tumour samples will be stored securely in a biobank the Centre for Molecular Pathology at The Royal Marsden/Institute of Cancer Research.
-Much of the blood and tumour sample analyses previously described will be conducted in The Institute of Cancer Research Laboratory, but some of the samples may also be sent to other research institutes or companies approved by The Institute of Cancer Research for the respective analyses.
+The tumour samples will be stored securely at the Royal Marsden Translational Diagnostic Laboratory whilst they are being analysed and then transferred to the biobank the Centre for Molecular Pathology at The Royal Marsden/Institute of Cancer Research.
+Much of the blood and tumour sample analyses previously described will be conducted in the Royal Marsden Translational Diagnostic and Institute of Cancer Research Centre for Molecular Pathology Laboratories, but some of the samples may also be sent to other research institutes or companies approved by The Institute of Cancer Research for the respective analyses.
 In all cases, your confidentially will be maintained.